-Our #rethinkingrefugee campaign
+Our #RethinkingRefugee campaign

-Whilst there is undoubtedly a humanitarian angle to refugee resettlement, we look beyond the short-term humanitarian response.
+We deliberately use refugee in the singular, as each refugee is an individual with their own skills, ambitions and needs, requiring an individual approach not just a one size fits all approach.
 We see refugees as people with talents, skills, and aspirations, assets which will boost our economy and enrich our communities.
 We don’t focus on the story on how they came to be here, we focus on where they want to be.

 We currently partner or lead on a variety of projects that aim to enhance integration services for refugees and migrants and disrupt the systems that have entrenched inequalities in our society.

 Join the #RethinkingRefugee campaign in supporting refugees and migrants to build a better, brighter future.